 Ready for a new haircut?
 Well, you might have decided on the final hair length and texture but there’s still one more thing to think about; razor cut or scissors cut, which one’s the best for you?

-Gone are the days when hairdressers used shears only.
-Now they use razors to thin down a thick mane by achieving wispy feathered tips and a messy finish.
-Scissors, on the other hand, produce a blunt, rather, neat and clean result.
+While shears are the standard go-to, stylists have long used razors to thin down thick manes by achieving wispy feathered tips and a lived-in finish.
+Scissors, on the other hand, can create clean blunt lines or soft layers with precise control.

 Don’t worry as we’re here to explain the differences between these two along with some hairstyle inspirations to make things easier for you!